 Even I, with my zero experience of actual intercourse, knows he is not the best person to write on sexual justice.
-If Jesus calls His followers not to lord it over others, and to love others as themselves, it must mean God does not want sex to be a win-lose scenario.
+If Jesus calls His followers not to lord it over others, and to love others like themselves, it must mean, among others, that God does not want sex to be a win-lose scenario.

 What does Mr. Conquer-Colonize say on sexual justice?
 According to him, the world cannot tell us what it is:

 Our establishment no longer knows what sex itself is supposed to be, and so cannot know what sexual justice is supposed to be.
 We therefore ought not to rely on their “wisdom” about sexual justice as it relates to children.
 They don’t have any wisdom.

 I am partially on board when a Christian say something like: “The world cannot tell us what [some concept that relates to God] is.”
 The world does not know God, and unbelievers will not have a spiritual understanding of God.
 But many things are obviously against what we Christians claim to believe, and the world sure notices the hypocrisy.2 (His article also conflates the views of varied minorities and call all of it the views of “society” at large.3)

 He spends about the first quarter of an article on sexual justice to tell us who not to listen to on the topic.
 But what does he say of the topic itself?